hiddenSymmetries/simsopt/docs/source/fields.rst

 ~~~~~~~~~~~~~~~~~~~~

 In simsopt, a filamentary coil is represented by the class
-:obj:`simsopt.field.coil.Coil`.
+:obj:`simsopt.field.Coil`.
 A ``Coil`` is a pairing of a
-:obj:`~simsopt.geo.curve.Curve` with a current magnitude.
+:obj:`~simsopt.geo.Curve` with a current magnitude.
 The latter
-is represented by a :obj:`simsopt.field.coil.Current` object.
+is represented by a :obj:`simsopt.field.Current` object.
 For
 information about Curve objects see :ref:`the page on geometric
 objects <curves>`.
 If you wish for several filamentary curves to carry
-the same current, you can reuse a :obj:`~simsopt.field.coil.Current`
+the same current, you can reuse a :obj:`~simsopt.field.Current`
-object in multiple :obj:`~simsopt.field.coil.Coil` objects.
+object in multiple :obj:`~simsopt.field.Coil` objects.

-Once :obj:`~simsopt.field.coil.Coil` objects are defined, the magnetic
+Once :obj:`~simsopt.field.Coil` objects are defined, the magnetic
 field they produce can be evaluated using the class
-:obj:`simsopt.field.biotsavart.BiotSavart`.
+:obj:`simsopt.field.BiotSavart`.
 This class provides an
 implementation of the Biot-Savart law

 .. math::